-In order to expedite the reading and writing of attributes for large graphs, Graphviz provides a lower-level mechanism for manipulating attributes which can avoid hashing a string.
+In order to expedite the reading and writing of attributes for large graphs, Graphviz provides a lowerlevel mechanism for manipulating attributes which can avoid hashing a string.
 Attributes have a representation of type Agsym_t.
-This is basically the value returned by the initialization functions agraphattr, etc. It can also be obtained by a call to agfindattr, which takes a graph component and an attribute name.
+This is basically the value returned by the initialization function agattr.
+(Passing NULL as the default value will cause agattr to return the Agsym_t if it exists, and NULL otherwise.)
+An attribute can also be obtained by a call to agattrsym, which takes a graph component and an attribute name.
 If the attribute has been defined, the function returns a pointer to the corresponding Agsym_t value.
 This can be used to directly access the corresponding attribute value, using the functions agxget and agxset.
-These are identical to agget and agset, respectively, except that instead of taking the attribute name as the second argument, they use the index field of the Agsym_t value to extract the attribute value from an array.
+These are identical to agget and agset, respectively, except that instead of taking the attribute name as the second argument, they use the Agsym_t value to access the attribute value from an array.